kannankvs/md2/Command-Reference.md

 ## config interface naming mode

+**config interface naming mode**
 This command changes the interface naming mode.
-This command needs to be excuted in root mode either using "sudo" or "sudo -i".
 Users can select between default mode (SONiC interface names) or alias mode (Hardware vendor names).
 The user must log out and log back in for changes to take effect.
 Note that the newly-applied interface mode will affect all interface-related show/config commands.

-**config interface naming mode**
-This command is executed in super user/root mode to configure the interface naming mode

 NOTE: Some platforms do not support alias mapping.
 In such cases, this command is not applicable.
 Such platforms always use the same SONiC interface names.